Odawa Casino Resort

 Odawa Casino Resort is a Northern Michigan casino resort.
 Located in Resort Township near Petoskey, Michigan, the casino opened for business on June 20, 2007.
 It is owned and operated by the Little Traverse Bay Bands of Odawa Indians.
 The resort replaced Victories Casino in 2007, which had served as the tribe's casino until the new resort was opened.
 In addition to gaming, Odawa Casino Resort features multiple restaurants and retail outlets, a concert venue (Ovation Hall), a nightclub (The O Zone Nightclub), and a circular lounge bar in the middle of the gaming floor (Rendezvous).
 The resort also includes a AAA Diamond rated Hotel.
 Full shuttle transportation is available to all resort guests.
 Odawa Casino Resort is open to guests of all ages, however, the casino's gaming floor and the O Zone Nightclub are restricted to those of age 21 and older.
 Starting in 2011, the minimum gaming age at Odawa Casino Resort has been approved to be lowered to 19 years old.
-The resort has been a land-based partner of PokerStars Online Casino in the state of Michigan since its launch in January 2021.
+In 2020, the buffet was closed during the COVID-19 pandemic with no plans to reopen as of October 2023.
+On January 1, 2023, the gaming returned to 21, and guests under 21 can only visit the restaurants and cannot step onto the gaming floor.